sheyijojo/kubernetes_CKA_Exams/02-design-and-install.md

 - You can read from any of the instance
 - One node becomes the leader
 - Majority(Quorum) = N/2 + 1
-- Quorum is the min number of nodes for the cluster to func properly or maje a successful wright
+- Quorum is the min number of nodes for the cluster to func properly or make a successful write
 - Quorom of 3 is 2
-- quorum of 5 is 3
+- Quorum of 5 is 3
-- Recommended of having a min of 3 node sin a ETCD cluster
+- Recommended  having a min of 3 nodes in a ETCD cluster

 ## To install ETCD on a cluster